Veneer Versus Solid Wood Furniture: Myths, Mistakes and Misconceptions

 If repairs are possible, they tend to be a much more involved and therefore a more expensive process.

-Damage to solid wood furniture – particularly top surfaces – can be easier to repair.
+Damage to solid wood furniture – particularly top surfaces – can be more easily repaired.

 Often surface damage can be rectified by sanding back and refinishing (Note: in the case of antiques and period pieces, this is viewed as bad restoration.)